-Here’s part two of Sammy Stein’s comprehensive look into the genesis of the rangy improvisational genre of music that eventually became known as free jazz:
+This is part two of Sammy Stein’s comprehensive look into the genesis of the rangy improvisational genre of music that eventually became known as free jazz.
+[Click here for Part 1.]:

 One of the few good things to emerge from the embargo era was the development of a quintessential British jazz scene.
 Creative people will create music and entertainment and, whilst America went its way, the UK developed a more anarchic take on jazz.